Gardner Hunting

-Gardner Hunting (1872 - 1958) was an American screenwriter and author.
+Gardner Hunting (1872 - 1958) was an American editor, screenwriter, and author.
 He edited People's Magazine.
 From Michigan, he wrote Vicarion and other stories.
 In 1916, he contracted with Wharton Incorporated to be in charge of their film scenarios.
+In 1920, he formed the independent film production company Cayuga Pictures with partner James N. Naulty, through which they made If Women Only Knew (1920) and Scrambled Wives (1921).

 Their Friendly Enemy is set in Pentwater, Michigan and is about two high school graduates who buy the local newspaper and become its editors.